General

 What administrative forms are needed to submit a proposal?

-OSP will not submit a proposal without a fully approved cert form submitted through the OAR portal.
+OSP will not submit a proposal without a cert form approved by all project personnel and submitted through the OAR portal.
 A budget preparation template is also available online.

 What are the penalties for late submission?